 Design development, construction drawings and permitting have been completed for Ashley River Park (ARP).
-This project is ready to go out for construction bids as soon as the voter-approved 2016 Bond funding, currently held up by a lawsuit, is available.
+This project is ready to go out for construction bids as soon as funding is available.
 The unique 85 acre riverfront property will offer something for all ages and abilities with major features including trails, fishing pond, event spaces, playground, splash fountain, dog parks, ropes course, climbing wall, picnic areas and kayak launch.
 A 12-15 month construction period is anticipated.

 Naming rights and partnership opportunities are currently available through our partners at Friends of Dorchester County Parks.